commet-labs/commet/README.md

 ## Commet

-Commet is a modern billing platform for B2B SaaS companies.
-This monorepo contains tools, templates, and documentation to help you integrate complex billing operations into your applications.
+Commet is an all-in-one billing and payments platform.
+The easiest way to integrate global payments and get paid anywhere with just a few lines of code.
+This monorepo contains tools, templates, and documentation to help you integrate complex billing and payments operations into your applications.

 ## Get Started